Jackson Township, New Jersey

+Roughly equidistant between New York City and Philadelphia, along with being close to the state capital of Trenton and the Jersey Shore on Interstate 195, Jackson has rapidly grown as an outer-ring suburb of New York City within the New York metropolitan area.
+Jackson is also the site of the Six Flags Great Adventure Resort complex, which includes the Six Flags Great Adventure theme park, Hurricane Harbor New Jersey water park, and Wild Safari Adventure safari park.
+Jackson is also home to Adventure Crossing, a mixed-use entertainment complex that opened in 2023.

 History

 Jackson Township was incorporated as a township by an act of the New Jersey Legislature on March 6, 1844, from portions of Dover Township (now Toms River Township), Freehold Township and Upper Freehold Township, while the area was still part of Monmouth County.
 The township was named for president Andrew Jackson, a year before his death.
 It became part of the newly created Ocean County on February 15, 1850.
 Portions of the township were taken to form Plumsted Township on March 11, 1845.